HansBhatia/RecipeDB/README.md

   - once done simply run the command on the terminal.
 `streamlit run main.py`
 Access the url http://localhost:8501 or the url that was given after the streamlit run command.
 (The app is now deployed).
+### Features currently supported:
+From the features described in the report, the following are implemented:
+* R6: Users are able to enter a list of ingredients and get a list of recipes that use those ingredients.
+* R7: Users can enter a recipe name and get the details for the specific recipe they requested.
+* R9: Users are able to view the most popular recipes.
+* R10: Users can create a new account on the website and sign in.
+* R11: Users, after signing in, can indicate which recipes are their favorites and view a list of them in a designated tab.

 ## C2
 Relevant SQL files/scripts are as follows:
 * `queries/initDB.sql` contains all the queries for creating tables, indexes and views.